sleekmason/Lilidog-Trixie/README.md

 over the icons to see what they are.

-- Rofi and Dmenu for alternate menu sources. - ALT + F5 pulls the full Dmenu up, while ALT + F3 pulls up a customized rofi 'drun' menu.
+- Rofi and Dmenu for alternate menu sources. - ALT + F5 pulls the full Dmenu up, while ALT + F3 pulls up a customized Rofi 'drun' menu.

 - Thunar is the default file manager.
 Custom right-click options are already added as well.
 These include everything from "Open as Root", to